Conference Menu

 This year will focus on how “inorganic” Main-group chemistry can display reactivity and properties that would be fundamentally unattainable with classical organic chemistry.

-Bioinorganic chemistry: from complexes to cells (BM/IN)
+Bioinorganic chemistry: from complexes to cells (IN)

 Organizers